Water play is one of the best kinds of play for young children. It’s fun but also highly beneficial for development.

 6. Social Skills

-When children play together, with peers or siblings, they often become more energetic, loud and riled up.
+When children play together, with peers or siblings, they sometimes become more energetic, loud and riled up.
 They also frequently manage conflicts that arise.

-They develop social skills as they learn to share and cooperate as they play alongside each other, or together towards a common goal.
+They develop social skills as they learn to share and cooperate while playing alongside each other, or together towards a common goal.

 7. Relieve Tension